ayush0-7/All_Web-Dev-Projects/readme.md

 ## 🛠 Technologies Used

 - HTML5
 - CSS3 (Flexbox, Grid, Media Queries)
+- Javascript
 - (Optionally you can add JavaScript later or integrate frameworks if you expand)

 ## 🚀 Getting Started / Usage